 SOLD OUT: Friday, May 4, at 8pm

-A separately-ticketed discussion between William Kentridge and the Harvard cultural historian, critical theorist, and expert on Colonialism, Homi K. Bhabha will take place Friday, May 4, at 4pm.
-Tickets can be purchased here.
+A separately-ticketed discussion between William Kentridge and the Harvard cultural historian, critical theorist, and expert on Colonialism, Homi K. Bhabha took place Friday, May 4, at 4pm.

 The Head & The Load